Frank Luntz: Gun control

 In 2012, Luntz conducted a poll that found that sizable majorities of gun owners supported gun control measures such as mandatory criminal background checks, minimum age restrictions, and eligibility requirements for concealed weapon permits.

 U.S. politics, 2010–2022

 Occupy Wall Street movement, 2011

 In November 2011, during the height of the Occupy Wall Street movement, Luntz had a meeting with the Republican Governors Association to discuss how to respond to the Occupy movement.
-He was quoted as saying: "I'm so scared of this anti-Wall Street effort.
+He was quoted as saying, "I'm so scared of this anti-Wall Street effort.
 I'm frightened to death.
 They're having an impact on what the American people think of capitalism."

 Depression and sale of LuntzGlobal, 2012–2014

 According to a 2014 article in The Atlantic, Luntz became frustrated with the contention and argumentation of voters after the 2012 presidential election and, at the time of the interview for the article, was in psychological turmoil: "Something in his psyche has broken, and he does not know if he can recover."
-As a result, in 2014, after Obama won, he sold the majority of shares of his polling business, LuntzGlobal.